Offered: Spring (no prerequisites) - in person

 In this course you will explore food practices in France, from medieval banquets to ready-to-serve dishes and technology-driven futurist cooking.
 We will ask how food habits and culinary practices change over time and how culinary culture contributes to shape local, national, and transnational identity.
 Contemporary issues will be related to key moments in the history of French food: meals as social and political performance; culinary revolutions; the rationalization of culinary work and kitchen architecture; the industrialization of food; the impact of technology and media on food habits; the waning influence of French gastronomy on global food culture.

 Class activities include recreating recipes of the past and exploring culinary media, from Early Modern food writing to the first cooking shows to contemporary social media.
 Assignments will promote a variety of methodologies and disciplinary perspectives.
 Individualized research topics allow students to build on interests and areas of expertise, from Anthropology to Food Science.

 Students interested in the French Language: This course is taught in conjunction with Regional Cuisines of France, a 1-credit culture and language module for students who wish to practice French by learning about regional recipes.
 Interested students must register for 01:991:105:K4 (01:420:132, 137 or placement required).
-The additional module is offered synchronously but can also be taken by arrangement.
-When taken with this module 420:283 may count as an upper-level elective for the major or minor.

 Course URL - A Canvas link will be available at the beginning of the Semester.